Clover Farm Share Program (CSAs)

 - CloverBUR, 100 Burlington Mall Rd, Burlington, MA (Burlington)

 Most farmers pick their produce in the morning and then drive it into Boston.
-This means most shares will be available from roughly 2 pm all the way up until the restaurant location closes.
-We’re excited to be able to offer such a long window for pickup for folks who work long hours and might not be able to grab their share til 8 or 9 pm.
+This means most shares will be available from roughly 3pm all the way up until the restaurant location closes (anywhere from 7pm for some locations all the way to 2am for others).
+We’re excited to be able to offer such a long window for pickup to accommodate all kinds of schedules and habits.

 Are the CSA vegetables the best vegetables I’m every going to have tasted in my life?